 (Above: "When Wagon Trails Were Dim," Charles Russell's depiction of a wagon train in the American west.)

-Many men and women with Irish roots participated in the “winning” of the West for the new nation that was growing…Continue
+Many men and women with Irish roots participated in the “winning” of the West for the new nation that was growing into a world…Continue

 In 1961 a great Irish writer called Francis Stuart wrote a novel the like of which had not been seen before.
 It was entitled Black List Section H, and it didn’t find a publisher for eight years because Stuart had been banished from the literary world.
 In 1939, shortly before the outbreak of war, he had accepted an invitation to do…Continue